 If you are one of the millions of developers who use Git, you may have come across the “detached HEAD state”.
 It is a strange phrase, but it’s not as alarming as it might sound.
 Here’s what it means.
 In Git, HEAD refers to the currently checked-out branch’s latest commit.
 However, in a detached HEAD state, the HEAD does not point to any branch, but instead points to a specific commit or the remote repository.
-If you want to keep the changes you made while in the detached HEAD state, you can solve this problem with three simple steps: creating a new branch, committing the changes, and merging the changes.
+If you want to keep the changes you made while in the detached HEAD state, you can solve this problem with three simple steps:

-However, learning Git is more complicated than it was with older systems.
+Git is fast, scalable, and has more commands and flexibility than older version control systems (VCS).
+But learning Git is more complicated than it was with older systems.
 Complex commands and a less intuitive user interface can sometimes lead to unwanted states, including the detached HEAD state.
 In this article, we will explore what the Git detached HEAD state is and some situations that cause it.
 Then, we will demonstrate how to save or discard changes in a detached head so you can quickly recover from the situation.

 What is a normal HEAD state